- Brand name

 THINGS YOU MUST NOT DO:

-- do not become pregnant for 3 months after receiving PRIORIX-TETRA vaccination.
+- do not become pregnant for one month after receiving PRIORIX-TETRA vaccination.
 Talk to your doctor as soon as possible, if you do become pregnant within this time.

 THINGS YOU MUST DO: